 Once your in college and especially pro’s it’s normal to do light weight training.
 Even then, if you are a bigger stronger player I would follow this routine and work on your conditioning by running over weight training.
 It all depends on the players body type or fitness level at the time.

 Larger stronger players should have different plan

 The players who are already stronger or bigger, should have a different training plan.
 If they are already stronger than most of their peers, then they should focus on conditioning for their soccer strength exercises.
 Things like running or bike or even floor exercises.

 When I was in college, I wished I would have had to do running instead of weight training because I didn’t need weight training.
-I needed more fitness so that I could have been more slim instead of bigger.
+Personally, I needed more running so that I could have been lighter instead of bigger.

 If you are having pain in your back or knee or anywhere, you should tell your parents and coach.
 See a doctor who can assess what’s going on and you might need to get a doctors note explaining to the coach what’s going on.